Icex0/linkedin-email-verifier/README.md

 1. (Install python3 first) then use: pip3 install google-api-python-client

-2. Go to https://console.cloud.google.com/, create an google account and go to the credentials tab.
+2. Go to https://console.cloud.google.com/, create an account and go to the credentials tab.

 3. Click on create credentials and select API keys.